ChrisSdrs/9pixels_task/README.md

 ### Open and Run Project in Intellij IDEA

+After Maven install, you can create a shortcut to the .jar file (example: C:\PathToApp\ninepixels\target\ninepixels-0.0.1-SNAPSHOT.jar) Save the shortcut and open the application using it.

 As usual you get started by cloning the  project to your local machine: https://github.com/siderischristos/9pixels_task.git